projectsveltos/sveltos/docs/addons/example_flux_sources.md

     path: template
 ```

-The ClusterProfile will use the information from the "Cluster" resource in the management cluster to populate the template and then deploy it.
+The ClusterProfile will use the information from the "Cluster" resource in the management cluster to populate the template and deploy it.

-An example of __ConfigMap__ deployed in a managed cluster is found below.
+An example of a deployed __ConfigMap__ in the managed cluster can be found below.

 ```yaml
 apiVersion: v1